RedisLabs/redis-enterprise-k8s-docs/vault/README.md

 4. [Client Auth](../redis_enterprise_database_api.md#redisenterprisedatabasespec) (optional) - The Secrets containing TLS Client Certificate to use for Authentication
 > The full and detailed REDB fields documentation can be found [here](../redis_enterprise_database_api.md#redisenterprisedatabasespec)

+<a name="rerc_secrets"></a>
+### RERC secrets
+The secretName field is supported and should be stored in Hashicorp Vault if the Redis Enterprise Cluster uses Hashicorp Vault as a secret source.

+<a name="reaadb_secrets"></a>
+### REAADB secrets
+A REDB specification is built into REAADB (the globalConfigurations field).
+All secret names specified there are supported and should be stored in Hashicorp Vault if the Redis Enterprise Cluster uses Hashicorp Vault as a secret source.